AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/deployment/configurations/aem-hosts.md

 #### GraphQL response

-This GraphQL response returns the image reference's `_path` which excludes a host.
+This GraphQL response returns the image reference's `_dynamicUrl` which excludes a host.

 ```json
 {